enkaidu-dev/enkaidu/NOTES.md

 ### MCPC

-- [ ] Figure out how to support authentication (a) oAuth2 per spec? (b) API key? (c) Basic auth over HTTPS?
+- [ ] Figure out how to support oAuth2 based authorization
 - [ ] Detect when MCP connection needs to be reset; there are some rules for this.
 - [ ] Find a canonical server to run locally to test the protocol better
 - [ ] Figure out how to improve MCP transport responsiveness.
 The MCP Inspector seems be deal with HTTP streaming much more responsively.
 My implementation, which needs `io.skip_to_end` after handling every response, seems sluggish.
+- [ ] Support more complex tool JSON schema for complex objects etc.
 - [x] Support the deprecated SSE transport 'cuz there are so many servers out there.
-- [ ] Support more complex tool JSON schema for complex objects etc.
+- [x] Support MCP server authentication using bearer token

 ## MCP Support

 Now supports legacy (deprecated) SSE over dual-http connections as well as the modern HTTP streaming.
 Also support non-streaming HTTP but I haven't found a good server to test this.

 ### Some MCP servers with tools